AI is the most powerful car you've never been taught to drive. This is driving school.

 Every discipline has a real-world professional loop.
 The platform follows that loop from day one — the same path practitioners walk every day.
 What changes across projects isn't the loop.
 It's the terrain.

-You never write code.
-You learn to direct AI through the loop — what to ask for, what inputs it needs, how to verify the output, and when to push back.
+You never build by hand.
+You learn to direct AI through the loop — what to ask for, what inputs it needs, what good looks like, and how to check you got it.
 By the end, you could walk into a company in this discipline and do the work.